 Binomial Trees

-The most important application of endpoint addition is to binomial trees, since these trees are generated recursivley precisely by this method.
+The most important application of endpoint addition is to binomial trees, since these trees are generated precisely by this method.

 The (undirected) binomial trees are defined recursively as follows: